 Every degree program is slightly different, so it's important to research different institutions and find the one that best meets your needs.
 For many busy professionals, an online degree course provides the flexibility required to take the next step toward becoming a forensic accountant.

-If this applies to you, consider applying to Southern New Hampshire University's (SNHU) online Bachelor of Science in Accounting with a concentration in Forensic Accounting and Fraud Examination.
-The admissions team will complete an official credit evaluation and contact any previous institutions you've attended.
-When you pursue an online degree through SNHU you can transfer up to 90 undergraduate credits, so you just might be closer to your goal than you imagined.
+If this applies to you, consider applying an online Bachelor of Science in Accounting with a concentration in Forensic Accounting and Fraud Examination.
+If you've previously attended college, you may be able to transfer as many as 90 undergraduate credits and be closer to your goal than you imagined.

 During this degree program, you'll be taught the basic tenets of how to become a forensic accountant.
 Keep in mind, however, that state requirements to vary on what it takes to become an accountant and you should always check within your own state to ensure you are on track with requirements specific to your own location.

 The framework begins with learning the concepts and practices used in the recording, classification and reporting of cost data, along with issues particular to this discipline.
 You'll then go through financial accounting practices, and gain a deeper understanding of the standards that are used to evaluate them.
 Once that groundwork has been laid, students are able to begin the conversation regarding liabilities, including recording and disclosure requirements.
 As part of this endeavor, you'll also gain insight into CPA simulation questions and the usage of the FARS database.